jcrist/skein/docs/source/recipes-jupyter-notebook.rst

 Jupyter Notebook Server
 =======================

-The :mod:`skein.recipes.jupyter_notebook` module provides a commandline recipe for starting a Jupyter notebook server on a YARN container.
+The :mod:`skein.recipes.jupyter_notebook` module provides a command-line recipe for starting a Jupyter notebook server on a YARN container.
 The intended use is to execute the module in a service, using the command: